David Soares: Government integrity prosecutions

 In October 2006, Soares opened an investigation into New York State Comptroller Alan Hevesi on allegations of defrauding the government.
 On December 22, 2006, Hevesi accepted a plea bargain from Soares which called for Hevesi to plead guilty to one count of defrauding the government based on his personal use of state employees to care for his ailing wife, in lieu of a grand jury indictment.

 On January 3, 2007, Soares said he would open investigations into wrongdoings in the New York state departments of Education, Health, Motor Vehicles, Labor and Insurance.

 Soares investigated the so-called Troopergate scandal in August and September 2007, and found that Governor Eliot Spitzer and his staff broke no laws.
 He re-opened his investigation amid much criticism.

 Steroids prosecutions

-The Albany County DA's office under Soares has prosecuted several defendants for selling illegal steroids to Major League Baseball players, and representatives of the Mitchell Commission met at least twice with Soares over this issue.
+The Free Press office under Soares has prosecuted several defendants for selling illegal steroids to Major League Baseball players, and representatives of the Mitchell Commission met at least twice with Soares over this issue.
 Soares secured the conviction of a physician who prescribed steroids to baseball players and other persons who the doctor had never examined.

+Grants and bonus controversy

+Media reports in February 2024 revealed that Soares was under investigation for directing state grant money received by his office to fund nearly $24,000 in bonuses for himself.
+Soares, who earned a salary of $208,000 per year, insisted his actions were legal but pledged in a video to return the money "to change the conversation."
+New York State Assemblyman Phillip G. Steck, a Democrat whose district includes Albany County, called on Soares to resign.
+The controversy had threatened to derail Soares' reelection campaign.
+The Albany County Democratic Committee declined to endorse any candidates in the 2025 Albany County District Attorney primary.